 We take complaints about how we handle your personal information and privacy breaches by us seriously.

-If you have a complaint about how your personal information is being handled or a by us of the Australian Privacy Principles, please contact the Complaints Officer using any of the contact methods listed below.
+If you have a complaint about how your personal information is being handled or believe that we have breached the Australian Privacy Principles, please contact the Complaints Officer using any of the contact methods listed below.

 We will acknowledge your complaint as soon as we can after receipt and will let you know if we need any further information from you in order to resolve your complaint.

-If you are not satisfied with our response or how we handled your complaint, you may complain to the Office of the Australian Information Commissioner at:
+If you are not satisfied with our response, how we handled your complaint, or you have not received a response from us within 30 days, you may complain to the Office of the Australian Information Commissioner at:

 GPO Box 5218